avfaulkner/imgs-to-pdf-book/README.md

 # imgs-to-pdf

-- This repo will add all PNG files in a directory to a single PDF file.
+This project converts all PNG images in a directory into a print-ready, single-sided PDF file.
-- The PNG images will be visible on all odd number pages, while every even numbered page will be left blank.
-This way, when the full PDF is printed, the pages with images will be single sided.
-- The margins on each image page will be set to 9.5 mm/0.375 inches, with the image scaled within these margins.
+Each image appears on an odd-numbered page, with a blank page inserted after it — ideal for coloring books, art prints, or journaling pages.

 *Notes*:

 - This application assumes that all images are stored in the same directory.
 - **Currently, only .png image files are supported.**

+## Features

+- Combines all `.png` files from a folder into one PDF.
+- Each image appears on an odd-numbered page, followed by a blank page.
+- Adds an optional intro page.
+- Automatically scales images to fit inside 0.375-inch (9.5 mm) margins.
+- Works both:
+  - **Locally** via Python CLI
+  - **Online** through a connected [Netlify web app](https://github.com/avfaulkner/book-page-estimator)

+---

+## Steps to Run Locally

-## Prerequisites/Tooling
+### Prerequisites/Tooling

 - Python 3.12

-## Steps to Run Locally

 ### Build virtual environment for Python script